freerange/site/soups/weeknotes/week-350.snip.markdown

 On Thursday we were given the go-ahead to archive the pay-leave-for-parents-adoption Smart Answer.
 James wasted no time in [removing it][smart-answers-pr-1983] along with [another couple of unnecessary Smartdown flows][smart-answers-pr-1975].

-This is great as it means that we'll definitely be able to remove [Smartdown][smartdown] in the relatively near future.
+This is great as it means that we'll definitely be able to remove support for [Smartdown][smartdown] flows in the relatively near future.

 ### Pay leave for parents